tei187/GradientValues/README.md

-# GRADIENT CLASS
+# GradietnValues CLASS
-## Ultimate gradient generator you will ever need.
+## Ultimate gradient generator you always wanted.
 ---

 Gradient is a PHP class used to generate a decimal-step-based RGBa gradient data, based on defined stops.